Who saves the most time and money with lean PAM software?

 User access rights are automatically revoked if their role changes.
 Sessions can be recorded for further analysis.
 Audit events can be sent to external systems, like SIEMs (Security information and event management systems) to provide a 360-degree view of activities.

-Secure machine-to-machine access
+Secure and audited machine-to-machine access

 Machine-to-Machine (M2M) or Application-to-Application (A2A) access can also be secured with PrivX.